BeycanPress/cryptopay-gateway-for-edd/readme.txt

 == Installation ==

-1. Upload the entire `/edd-cryptopay-gateway` directory to the `/wp-content/plugins/` directory.
+1. Upload the entire `/cryptopay-gateway-for-edd` directory to the `/wp-content/plugins/` directory.
-2. Activate Easy Digital Downloads (EDD) - CryptoPay Gateway through the 'Plugins' menu in WordPress.
+2. Activate CryptoPay Gateway for Easy Digital Downloads (EDD) through the 'Plugins' menu in WordPress.
 3. Enjoy.

 == Changelog ==